Musical Dharma Story

 Ginny served as Maureen’s mentor when she embarked on her Community Dharma Leader (CDL) training through Spirit Rock Meditation Center but transitioned before Maureen completed her training.
 Ginny recommended Venerable Pannavati who agreed to mentor her through the remainder of the CDL4 program.
 Maureen completed her training and received her meditation teaching certification in 2012 through the Community Dharma Leader Program.

-Maureen has been teaching Mindfulness Based Stress Reduction (MBSR) classes at the Missouri University of Science and Technology in Rolla, Missouri since 2010.
+Maureen was trained by Jon Kabat-Zinn Ph.
+D. and Santi Santorelili, Ed.D. in Mindfulness-Based Stress Reduction in 2002 and then taught Mindfulness-Based Stress Reduction (MBSR) classes at Missouri University of Science and Technology in Rolla, Missouri, for staff, faculty and students from 2010-2012 until University funding was cut for the program.
 She also taught MBSR for the Center for Integrative Medicine, in Springfield Missouri in 2006 and 2008.
 (This program was offered for nurses and chaplains with continuing education credits for nurses.)

 Maureen offers Dharma talks and daylong retreats.
 She integrates Dharma songs throughout the talks as a way of emphasizing the principles being presented.
 Maureen’s Dharma talks focus on the Four Bramaviharas, Mindfulness and Non-Dualism.
-She also teaches meditation classes one-on-one and currently serves as a mentor to three students.
+She also currently offers individual meditation and mind training classes.

-Maureen and Richard (Bliss Hippy) travel with Venerable Pannavati as much as possible serving as the Venerable’s Dharma Troubadours, providing a musical compliment to the Venerable’s Dharma talks.
+Maureen and Richard (Bliss Hippy) have traveled with Venerable Pannavati as much as possible serving as the Venerable’s Dharma Troubadours, providing a musical compliment to the Venerable’s Dharma talks when she was still traveling extensively.